Definition: Transition Words

 Examples: after, later, last, until, till, since, then, before, hence, since, when, once, about, next, now, henceforth, whenever, eventually, meanwhile, further, during, in time, prior to, forthwith, straightaway, by the time, whenever, until now and now that.

 Definition: These words are used to qualify space and are used as adverbial expressions.

 Examples: here, there, next, where, from, over, near, above, below, down, up, under, further, beyond, nearby, wherever, around, between, before, alongside, amid, among, beneath, beside, behind, across, adjacent to and opposite to.

 How do you use Transition Words?

-Transition words signal how what you are going to talk about is connected to what you just talked about.
+Transition words signal how what you are going to write about is connected to what you just wrote about.
 These words are useful in any kind of writing.
-For smooth and clear relaying of information, these words are extremely important.
-Sometimes it is hard to make sense of information without incorporation of these words.
-They apply to any kind of paper and are hard to go by without.
+These words are essential to smoothly and clearly relaying information.
+Sometimes it is hard to make sense of information without incorporating these words.
+They apply to any kind of paper and are hard to do without.

 In a nutshell

 As previously highlighted, transition words connect ideas in a sentence and paragraph.
-This is important in conveying your thoughts.
-We have covered the vast variety of transitional words and have highlighted their various uses.
-This said it is of essence not to overuse these words.
+This is important for conveying your thoughts.
+We have covered the vast array of transitional words and have highlighted their various uses.
+However, it is essential that you not overuse these words.

 Moderation is key when using these words.
-Proper incorporation of these words into your writing will make your information have a smooth general flow.
+Properly incorporating these words into your writing will make your information flow smoothly overall.
 Your reader will also have an easy time making connections between ideas and concepts.